 When it comes to the best NAS (network-attached storage) strategy for customers, resellers have two opportunities: They can either enhance or replace their customers' NAS environment.
-In today's economy,
+In today's economy, enhancement is more popular.

 The first step to enhancing the NAS is to identify the shortcomings of the current environment.
 In almost all cases, the main problem is the continuous capacity growth required to support user demands.
 The next shortcoming is typically subpar performance and a third may be over-consumption of power.